Lancashire’s James Anderson back in the wickets as he returns to action

 Lancs are taking on Derbyshire.

-England great James Anderson took his first wicket of the summer on his county return for Lancashire as they assumed control over Derbyshire on day two of their Second Division clash.
+England great James Anderson took his first two wickets of the summer on his county return for Lancashire as they assumed control over Derbyshire on day two of their Second Division clash.

 The 42-year-old is making his first competitive outing since his farewell international appearance against the West Indies last June and dismissed Caleb Jewell with his 18th delivery to get back amongst the wickets.